25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 100 km

-Highlights: The Blue Mountains occasionally see snowfalls, especially in areas like Katoomba and Blackheath.
-The iconic Three Sisters and other lookouts provide stunning snowy vistas.
+Highlights: The Blue Mountains occasionally see snow especially around areas like Katoomba and Blackheath.
+The Three Sisters and other lookouts provide stunning snowy vistas.

 2. Oberon